GachiriMwangi/gachirimwangi/README.md

 ### Hi there 👋
+I'm Daniel Mwangi, a full stack developer, experienced in building fully responsive MERN stack websites and application that implement the jamstack.
+My love for the MERN stack was fueled by my curiosity and ardent urge to create dynamic websites, and over time I've attained mastery in building MERN apps.

 <!--
 **GachiriMwangi/gachirimwangi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.